MoritzLaurer/prompt_templates/docs/repo_types_examples.md

 - Dataset repositories: Repos with tabular datasets (mostly in parquet format).
 - Spaces repositories: Repos with hosted applications (often with code and data, which is then visualized in the Space).

-Prompt templates can be integrated in any of these repository types as .yaml or .json files.
+Prompt templates can be integrated into any of these repository types as .yaml or .json files.
 [TODO: add JSON support, currently only YAML is supported.]

 ## 1. Prompt templates as independent artifacts in model repos
-Many prompt templates can be reused with many different models and are not linked to specific model weights.
-These prompt templates can be shared in a HF model repo, where the model card provides a description and usage instructions, and prompts are shared via .yaml or .json files in the same repository.
+Many prompt templates can be reused with various models and are not linked to specific model weights.
+These prompt templates can be shared in an HF model repo, where the model card provides a description and usage instructions, and prompts are shared via .yaml or .json files in the same repository.

 <details>